-Note: You must run the package2 CLI commands from the directory that contains the sfdx-project.json file.
+Note: Be sure to run the package CLI commands from the directory that contains the sfdx-project.json file.

 The basic workflow includes these steps.
 See specific topics for details about each step.

 1. Authorize the Dev Hub org, and create a scratch org.